USEPA/RAQSAPI/cran-comments.md

 # cran-comments for RAQSAPI
 ## RAQSAPI 2.0.5
   *RAQSAPI 2.0.4 was not published on CRAN.
+  - modify QA Collocated Assessments by County and by Site unit tests and example code to reflect modified data.
+  - update CITATION file to the new style citation.
   - Package documentation referenced \*dailydata\* functions incorrectly, functions should be called \*dailysummary\*
   - Switched license from CC0 to MIT, RAQSAPI will use MIT going forward.